LEBENSOHL CONVENTION

 Conclusion, the Lebensohl convention is

-a fundamental tool for rationalizing your bidding, so must be used to improve a
+a tool for rationalizing your bidding, so must be used to improve a

 partnership.